Diencephalon: Attachments

 The optic nerve (CNII) attaches to the diencephalon.
 The optic nerve is a sensory (afferent) nerve responsible for vision and sight; it runs from the eye through the optic canal in the skull and attaches to the diencephalon.
 The retina itself is derived from the optic cup, a part of the embryonic diencephalon.

 Function

 The diencephalon is the region of the embryonic vertebrate neural tube that gives rise to anterior forebrain structures including the thalamus, hypothalamus, posterior portion of the pituitary gland, and the pineal gland.
 The diencephalon encloses a cavity called the third ventricle.
-The thalamus serves as a relay centre for sensory and motor impulses between the spinal cord and medulla oblongata, and the cerebrum.
-It recognizes sensory impulses of heat, cold, pain, pressure etc. The floor of the third ventricle is called the hypothalamus.
-It has control centres for control of eye movement and hearing responses.
+The thalamus serves as a relay centre for sensory and motor impulses to and from the cerebrum, relaying sensory information from all senses besides smell.
+The hypothalamus is located in the floor of the third ventricle, and has multiple functions including managing hormones in the endocrine system.

 Additional images

 Diagram depicting the main subdivisions of the embryonic vertebrate brain.
 These regions will later differentiate into forebrain, midbrain and hindbrain structures.

 Reconstruction of peripheral nerves of a human embryo of 10.2 mm.
 (Label for Diencephalon is at left.)